 Besides the digital marketing strategy we have developed for IEU, printed materials are still an incredibly important tool in communicating and engaging with potential students, both those who attend events and live far away.
 As tangible pieces of branding, elements like pamphlets, booklets, and prospectuses provide the opportunity to create memorable and longer lasting impacts on an academic audience.
 From prospective students to prestigious projects, our print portfolio for IEU spans audiences and moments along the design journey while staying true to its core branding.

-To further address the pain points detected in the student journey, we created the Countdown Pack.
+To further address the pain points detected in the student journey, we created the Welcome Pack.
 This experience makes the brand’s promises tangible, inspiring confidence and reinforcing the decision to study at IEU, which involves both students and parents.

 IE Foundation Creative excellence in the humanities